-Dunyazad entered a high picture gallery, watched over by a glass-framed mirror.
+Dunyazad entered a wide and low liwan, dominated by a standing stone inlayed with gold and framed by a pattern of egg-and-dart.
 Dunyazad walked away from that place, not knowing that it was indeed the wrong way.

-Dunyazad entered a wide and low darbazi, containing a quatrefoil carved into the wall.
+Dunyazad entered a archaic hall of doors, containing a koi pond.
 And that was where the encounter between the sister of Scheherazade named Dunyazad and a lady of the Imperial Court named Murasaki Shikibu took place.
 Dunyazad offered advice to Murasaki Shikibu in the form of a story.
 So Dunyazad began, "It seems to me that this place we find ourselves reminds me of when..."